davidbannon/FPC_Laz_Install/readme.md

 **Generally**
 --------
 In both cases, if you know the dependencies are OK, leave out the -r.
-You can install the dependencies yourself before you start, thus avoiding typing in the root password in my script.
+You can install the dependencies yourself before you start, thus avoiding typing in the root password in my script (thats what I would do !).